 A key outcome of the workshop is the production and publication of in-depth journalistic pieces on IFFs and taxation.
 This is aimed at sustaining public awareness and promoting transparency and accountability in Ghana’s tax system.

 The current series follows the initial training held in Bolgatanga, Upper East Region, in December 2024, which trained 20 journalists.
-The overall programme targets 80 journalists across five regions, with 20 selected per region.
+The overall programme targets 80 journalists across five regions; 20 journalists selected from Upper East, Ashanti and Western regions respectively with the remaining 20 split between the Eastern and Volta regions.

 By empowering journalists with investigative tools and fiscal knowledge, the MFWA hopes to promote informed public discourse and advocate for fair and effective tax policies in Ghana.